python/devguide/pullrequest.rst

 relevant detail as possible to prevent reviewers from having to delay reviewing your pull request because of lack of information.

+If this issue is so simple that there's no need for an issue to track any discussion of what the pull request is trying to solve (e.g. fixing a spelling mistake), then the pull request needs to have the "trivial" label added to it.

 .. _issue tracker: https://bugs.python.org